Akula-class submarine: Soviet and Russian Service

 Between April and June 1996, Tigr was deployed in the Atlantic, where she detected a U.S. SSBN and tracked it on its combat patrol.
 On 23 July 1996, its commander, Captain 1st rank Alexey Burilichev, received a Hero of the Russian Federation award.

 In August 2009, the news media reported that two Akula-class submarines operated off the East Coast of the United States, with one of the submarines being identified as a Project 971 Shchuka-B type.
 U.S. military sources noted that this was the first known Russian submarine deployment to the western Atlantic since the end of the Cold War, raising concerns within U.S. military and intelligence communities.
 U.S. Northern Command confirmed that this 2009 Akula-class submarine deployment did occur.
 One of the boats was likely Gepard that finished a relatively lengthy combat patrol between June and September that year under the command of the Captain 1st rank Alexey Vyacheslavovich Dmitrov, who on 15 February 2012 was awarded a title Hero of the Russian Federation for courage shown at work.
 The other submarine could have been Tigr under the command of Captain E. A. Petrov, given that she performed a combat patrol sometime between March and November 2009.
 It is unlikely that other submarines of the project 971 could have been present in the Atlantic that year.
 Pantera was in Severemorsk during summer, while Vepr, Leopard and Volk did not report any kind of activity in that year (1-3 submarines of the project are usually active with the Northern Fleet at any given moment).

 In August 2012, the news media reported that another Akula-class submarine operated in the Gulf of Mexico purportedly undetected for over a month, sparking controversy within U.S. military and political circles, with U.S. Senator John Cornyn of the Senate Armed Services Committee demanding details of this deployment from Admiral Jonathan W. Greenert, the Chief of Naval Operations.
 Most likely, this was Tigr, as its commander Captain 1st rank Pavel Bulgakov received the Order of Courage on the Defender of the Fatherland Day on 22 February 2013.

+Indian Service

+India leased the K-152 Nerpa (Commissioned into the Indian Navy as INS Chakra) in 2009 and she has been deployed on multiple voyages.
+In 2019, after the Balakot Airstrikes carried out by the Indian Airforce on terrorist camps, the Chakra and the Scorpene class submarine INS Kalvari were deployed to hunt the Agosta class submarine PNS Saad after she was put to sea.